therealvise/infovis_firstproject/README.md

 # infovis_firstproject

-This repo contains the first project for Information Visualization, a course held at the "Roma Tre University" by Prof. Maurizio Patrignanii.
+This repo contains the first project for Information Visualization, a course held at the "Roma Tre University" by Prof. Maurizio Patrignani.

 ## Getting Started